Skip to content

 Answer: About 5%.

-Why it stumps people: Five percent.
-Everything you can see, touch, or measure (stars, planets, galaxies, your own body) fits into that sliver.
-Dark matter accounts for roughly 27%, dark energy for about 68%, and both remain among the biggest unsolved problems in physics.
+The number that humbles: Five percent.
+Everything you can see, touch, or measure (stars, planets, galaxies, your own body) crams into that sliver.
+Dark matter takes roughly 27%, dark energy about 68%.
+And both sit among the biggest unsolved problems in physics.

 36. What is a magnetar?
 (Hard)